gatapia/picnet_pbi_cli/readme.md

 - general text editors

 However, the file itself is just a zip file.
 Using this fact we can simply extract the file contents and work with the "source" json files.
+Once the source files are available all tasks above can be done and better development practices can be followed.

+### Additional Benefits

+Working directory with the source files has some additional benefits, a small set of examples follows:
+- Search and replace in the `Report/Layout` file allows quick rename of visual labels/titles

 ## Supported Arguments